abulous/OpenCV/Isaac/README_ISAAC.txt

 		(wont run on pi)

 -Streaming folder:
-	-image streaming demo "browserTest" folder (visible in browser) -true image streaming
+	-true image streaming
 		(pi -> network -> faster comp for img processing) (server needs to be running before client)
-	-flask is another tool which can be used to stream a feed
+	-flask is another tool which can be used to stream a fee

+Third commit:

+-webcamStream uses combines basic video capture and a simple udp transfer